Pick these survival food items before SHTF and last the apocalypse with the best emergency food supply!

 Whether it’s sea salt or ordinary table salt, it has an indefinite shelf life.
 The only caveat to this is seasoning salt, which has a shelf life of around a year (which is still pretty good, so if you have space in your pantry, by all means, store it).

-Be sure to reseal the corn starch after each use to keep it from getting contaminated with moisture.
-Corn starch must stay dry in order for it to have a longer shelf life!
+Be sure to reseal the cornstarch after each use to keep it from getting contaminated with moisture.
+Cornstarch must stay dry in order for this survival food to have a longer shelf life!

 Benefits of Sugar

-What’s on your best emergency food supply list?
+What’s on your survival food supply list?
 Do you have your go-to wise food storage plan?
 Share your thoughts and experience in the comments section below!

-Editor’s Note – This post was originally published on April 16, 2014 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on June 21, 2018, and has been updated for quality and relevancy.